Strong noise sensitivity and random graphs: Preliminaries

 \section{Preliminaries}

-This section includes background on noise sensitivity, both for constant $p$ and when the probabilities $p$ are allowed to vary with $n$ (see, e.g.,~\cite{KK} for additional information on this topic).
+This section includes background on noise sensitivity, both for constant $p$ and when the probabilities $p$ are allowed to vary with $n$; see, for example,~\cite{KK} for additional information on this topic.
 We first set some standard notation.